jwang1122/apcomputer/exams/sectionII-4.md

 * otherwise it takes on the color of neighboring actors as it
 * moves through the grid.
 */
-public class Hungry Channel eon extends ChameleonCritter {
+public class HungryChameleon extends ChameleonCritter {
     /**
     * Gets a list of adjacent bugs.